|

 power lines with the cover removed

-- If the problem is not tubes, defer service to
+- If the problem is not resolved as above, defer service to

 someone experienced with high voltage circuits